jaber-the-great/devops-master-class/docker/readme.md

 docker run -d -p 5001:8080 in28min/hello-world-rest-api:0.0.1.RELEASE

 # Pull a Docker image from a registry
+# Use this method to make sure using an official image
 docker pull mysql

 # Search for Docker images in a registry